Virtual Folders

 Create a Knit virtual folder

 Select the rules and click on “OK” to add the rules.
 Then click on the “Finish” button to create the Virtual Folder.
+Note that this screen is almost identical to an advanced search screen.
+This is because a virtual folder is essentially a specification of how to “search” content to include.

 How do I add content to a Virtual Folder?